VISIT

 Rebecca Cox - VIsit_Transportation_2020.FIC.32.1.jpg

 Transportation has played a crucial role in the settling and growth of the Wood River Valley.
-From the late 1800s, the Oregon Short Line facilitated a rail route through Idaho, with a spur line reaching out to the Wood River Valley through Shoshone.
-Train accessibility promoted successful settlement of the difficult to reach region.
+From the late 1800s, the Oregon Short Line (OSL) facilitated a rail route through Idaho, with a spur line reaching the Wood River Valley through Shoshone.
+Train accessibility accelerated successful settlement of the difficult to reach region.

-With the mining boom, train transportation became essential to the economy, transferring ore from the mining operations.
-During the same time frame the thriving sheep industry relied on the OSL as the carrier of sheep loads.
+With the mining boom, train transportation became essential to the economy, transferring ore from the mining operations and delivering supplies.
+Meanwhile, the growing sheep industry relied on the OSL as the carrier of sheep loads.

-World War 1 became an important time for the economy of the Wood River Valley.
-Idaho’s minerals and metals produced from the mining industries became valuable to the war efforts.
-Agricultural products were also needed, boosting the need for farming as well as transportation.
+World War I became an important time for the economy of the Wood River Valley.
+Idaho’s minerals and metals became integral to the war efforts.
+Agricultural products were also needed, further boosting the local farming sector.

-The end of WW1 brought less demand for these exports, and the 1920s became a time of economic downturn in Blaine County.
-Around this time, the Union Pacific Railroad consolidated the company that included the Oregon Short Line, and the section of rail that led to the Wood River Valley was part of a new UP system.
+The end of WWI brought stemmed the demand for these exports, leading to an economic downturn in 1920s Blaine County.
+Railroad consolidation led the Union Pacific (UP) Railroad to incorporate the the Oregon Short Line and the rail section serving the Wood River Valley into a new UP system.

-In May of 1975 the last passenger train pulled into the Sun Valley station.
+In May 1975, the last passenger train pulled into the Sun Valley station.

-By 1982 Union Pacific ended the Wood River Branch line, removing the rails in 1987.
-The Idaho Department of Transportation and Blaine County Recreation District began laying a recreational bike trail where the train tracks had been.
-The Wood River Trail, locally known as “the bike path” was finished in 1992 and is a well-traveled paved trail that connects the towns of Bellevue, Hailey, and Ketchum.
-It serves as a remnant of the history that shaped our valley.
+By 1982, UP ended the Wood River Branch line, removing the rails in 1987.
+The Idaho Department of Transportation and Blaine County Recreation District converted the track line to a recreational bike trail.
+Now the Wood River Trail, it was completed in 1992 and is a well-traveled link connecting the towns of Bellevue, Hailey, and Ketchum.
+It remains open in all seasons, hosting walkers and bikers in warm weather and cross-country skiing in the winter months.

 Ranching